aragon/hack/docs/cli-usage.md

 ---
 ### dao new

-Uses a DAO Kit to create a new DAO and prints its address.
+Uses a DAO Template to create a new DAO and prints its address.

 Options:
 - `--kit`: The APM repo name of the kit that is used to create the DAO.
 Defaults to `bare-kit.aragonpm.eth`.